When is the best time to visit?

 Getting to the city

-The only international airport serving the city is Bandaranaike International Airport (CMB), which is about 20 miles north of the city.
+Flights to Colombo land at Bandaranaike International Airport (CMB), which is about 20 miles north of the city.
 Depending on how heavy the traffic is, the journey between Bandaranaike International Airport (CMB) and Colombo can take between half an hour and one hour.
 A shuttle runs every 15 minutes to take passengers from the airport terminal to a nearby bus station, where public transportation connects travellers to Colombo.
 Taxis are also available with fixed rates.